 If waiting time for synchronization is short, the correct time will not be obtained.

-When feeding the power to a GPS antenna using external power supply, insert a bias tee between the GPS antenna and MU100090A.
+When feeding the power to a GPS antenna or a GNSS antenna using an external power supply, insert a bias tee between the disciplined oscillator and the external power supply.